gregbeaumont/PowerPopHealth/Date & Time Scripts/README.md

-These are scripts for Date and Time in Pwoer BI.
+These are scripts for Date and Time in Power BI.